 - NOTE: As of October 2017 GRE/MAT tests are no longer required for admission into the PhD program.

 All application materials must be sent directly to the Graduate School.
 Any materials sent to the department or the admission coordinator will not be placed in an applicant's file.
-It is the reponsibility of applicants top ensure that all materials are sent in; applicants should not ask the department to follow-up on their behalf.
+It is the reponsibility of applicants to ensure that all materials are appropriately submitted.
+Applicants should not ask the department to follow-up on their behalf.